Nuclear Power Plant Greifswald

 Trial operation of Unit 5 was shut down on 29 November 1989.
 Commercial operation of Units 1 to 4 was discontinued during the period 28 February 1990 to 19 December 1990.
 In 1990 and 1991 the EWN GmbH supervisory board decided to decommission Units 1 to 5 and end construction work on Units 6 to 8.

-On 3 January 1994, the nuclear licensing authority of Mecklenburg-Western Pomerania issued a notice declaring that Units 7 and 8 did not fulfil the provisions of the Atomic Energy Act.
+On 3 January 1994, the nuclear licensing authority of Mecklenburg-Vorpommern issued a notice declaring that Units 7 and 8 did not fulfil the provisions of the Atomic Energy Act.

 The "Authorisation for decommissioning the entire installation and for dismantling plant components of the nuclear power plant Lubmin/Greifswald" was issued for Units 1 to 6 on 30 June 1995.
 The double unit design of Units 5 and 6 meant they shared a building for housing equipment.
 Unit 6 therefore had to be included in the scope of the authorisation even though it had never contained nuclear fuel.